Advocacy & Support

 - Consultation services for faculty and staff on how to support students who disclose sexual assault, relationship violence, and/or stalking.

+A support group open to female-identifying Virginia Tech students who are survivors of interpersonal violence.
 This group provides a safe space combining education and support to foster survivors' recovery and the development of effective coping skills.
-Open to female-identifying Virginia Tech students.
 We are now accepting participants and the date and time is to be determined.
-For more information and to register, contact Becca or Evalyn.
+For more information and to register, contact Becca.

 A note about confidentiality of services